mossmatters/HybPiper/README.md

 **2.0 release candidate** *March, 2022*

 This update involves a substantial refactor of the HybPiper pipeline, with changes to the internal code, additional functionality, and additional output.
+For a full list of changes see the [changelog](https://github.com/mossmatters/HybPiper/blob/master/change_log.md).
 Changes include:

 ***New dependencies***: